A new financial instrument for SMEs

 Where can I find out more?

 More information on countries entering the scheme and selected financial intermediaries will be posted on this page.
-For additional details, refer to the Creative Europe Programme, EU Access to Finance portal and the presentation of the guarantee facility.
+For additional details, refer to the Creative Europe Programme and the EU Access to Finance portal.

 Read more about the guarantee agreements signed in: